 You can use your vision board to depict goals and dreams in all areas of your life, or in just one specific area that you are focusing on.
 Keep it neat, and be selective about what you place in your vision board.
 It’s a good idea to avoid creating a cluttered or chaotic board… you don’t want to attract chaos into your life.

 Use only the words and images that best represent your purpose, your ideal future, and words that inspire positive emotions in you.
 There is beauty in simplicity and clarity.
 Too many images and too much information will be distracting and harder to focus on.
+Think of this as a visual representation of your personal brand.

 If you are working on visualizing and creating changes in many areas of your life, then you may want to use more than one vision board.
 You might use one for your personal goals and another for career and financial goals.
 You might even want to keep your career vision board at the office or on your desk as a means of inspiration and affirmation.
 Whatever you decide to do, learning how to make a vision board – and using it regularly – is the best way to visualize your ideas and dreams to fruition.